systopia/de.systopia.eventmessages/docs/usage.md

 ## Message rules

-After installing and activating the extension a new tab "Event Communication" will be available in the event configuration UI.
-You can choose to disable all CiviEvent confirmation mails for the event at hand which is recomendended for most use cases.
+After installing and activating the extension a new tab "Communication" will be available in the event configuration UI.
+You can choose to disable all CiviEvent confirmation mails for the event at hand which is recommended for most use cases.

 Set your sender's *Cc*, *BCc* and *Reply To* addresses as desired and create at